-In this equation, we already eliminated the stochastic integral but the factor in front of the nonlinear term is not so convenient, which is the reason for the time rescaling leading to the definition of $v$.
-We have which leads to We observe that $\theta$ is continuous and strictly increasing and so there exists an inverse $\theta^{-1}:\mR^+\to\mR^+$.
+In this equation, we already eliminated the stochastic integral but the factor in front of the nonlinear term is not so convenient. \rmk{To this end, we define the time rescaling of $w$: } We have which leads to We observe that $\theta$ is continuous and strictly increasing and so there exists an inverse $\theta^{-1}:\mR^+\to\mR^+$.
 Thus, we obtain that $v$ satisfies

 where

 In other words, the random and time dependent factor now appears in \eqref{eql1} in place of viscosity.
 This is very helpful because the dissipative term will be treated as a perturbation.